intellij-rust/intellij-rust/README.md

 **NOTA BENE**

-This is experimental implementation targeting bleeding-edge version of Rust language and (as may be assumed reasonably enough) may be highly *unstable* just yet.
+This is a work in progress and (as may be assumed reasonably enough) may be highly *unstable* just yet.

 ## Installation